Dherse/magritte/doc/VkPhysicalDeviceTexelBufferAlignmentProperties.md

-If the [`PhysicalDeviceTexelBufferAlignmentProperties`] structure is included in the [`p_next`] chain of the [`PhysicalDeviceProperties2`] structure passed to [`get_physical_device_properties2`], it is filled in with each corresponding implementation-dependent property.If the single texel alignment property is `VK_FALSE`, then the buffer view’s offset  **must**  be aligned to the corresponding byte alignment value.
+If the [`PhysicalDeviceTexelBufferAlignmentProperties`] structure is included in the [`p_next`] chain of the [`PhysicalDeviceProperties2`] structure passed to [`get_physical_device_properties2`], it is filled in with each corresponding implementation-dependent property.If the single texel alignment property is [`FALSE`], then the buffer view’s offset  **must**  be aligned to the corresponding byte alignment value.
-If the single texel alignment property is `VK_TRUE`, then the buffer view’s offset  **must**  be aligned to the lesser of the corresponding byte alignment value or the size of a single texel, based on [`BufferViewCreateInfo::format`].
+If the single texel alignment property is [`TRUE`], then the buffer view’s offset  **must**  be aligned to the lesser of the corresponding byte alignment value or the size of a single texel, based on [`BufferViewCreateInfo::format`].